 How much does it cost to form a Utah Series LLC?

-The Utah Department of Commerce, Division of Corporations and Commercial Code charges $70 for standard processing (7-10 business days).
-You can pay an additional $75 ($145 total) to have your form processed within two business days.
+The Utah Department of Commerce, Division of Corporations and Commercial Code charges $70 for standard processing (7-10 business days after receipt).
+You can pay an additional $75 ($145 total) to have your form processed within two business days after it’s received.

 Online and faxed submissions must be paid with a credit card.
 Mailed and in-person filings can be paid with a check (made payable to “State of Utah”) or a credit card.
 All credit card payments must include a payment cover letter.

 Keep in mind that you’ll have to file a separate annual report (and pay the filing fee) for each series in your LLC.
 It costs $20 to file the annual report, so if you have 10 series, you’ll be looking at paying $200 a year in annual report fees.